andre-gomes-oliveira/boilerplate-java-haxagonal-service/hexagonal_architect_article.md

 ```
 movies
-├───movies-app
+├───origin-app
 ├───movies-domain
 └───movies-infra-api
 ```

-As you can see, we have one main module named `movies-app`, one Domain module named `movies-domain` and one infra module named `movies-infra-api`.
+As you can see, we have one main module named `origin-app`, one Domain module named `movies-domain` and one infra module named `movies-infra-api`.
 Each infra represent a detail about infrastructure like database access and external APIcall.

 Since the Domain only contains classes with business rules, it cannot run alone.
 It requires some configuration and a main method or other technical details to run.